rbhadti94/JavaStat/README.md

 Navigate to [Oracle Site](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and download the appropriate package.

 ## What is RavMath?
-RavMath is a multifunctional statistics library...
+RavMath is a multifunctional statistics library that allows users to carry out basic and advanced statistic calculations on 1D and 2D datasets.

+This ranges from simple operations such as the mean & standard deviations to data-modelling operations such as linear regression.

+## Using RavMath

 ## Library Functionalities

 ### Basic statistics